Learning to Segment Liquids in Real-world Images: Proposed Method

 \subsection{Overview}

 Figure~\ref{fig:arch} illustrates our architecture, \dm{}, consisting of two distinct output layers that facilitate multi-task learning.
 For a single image, feature embeddings are extracted by a vision transformer (ViT) backbone using $L_1$ transformer encoder blocks.
 Following these shared blocks, we split into two separate branches: the mask branch and the boundary branch.
 For each branch, we introduce a set of $K$ learnable queries.
-These queries are processed by $L_2$ cross-attention blocks as per Section~\ref{subsec:cab}, allowing the mask branch to attend to the boundary branch.
+These queries are processed by $L_2$ cross-attention blocks, allowing the mask branch to attend to the boundary branch.
 Following cross-attention, the queries are concatenated onto the feature embeddings of their respective branch, and together they are processed by $L_2$ transformer encoder blocks.
-Notably, these transformer encoder blocks are shared between the two branches, which we discover leads to better performance while being more parameter efficient and takes up less memory during training.
-We argue that this is because a shared structure allows the vision transformer backbone to learn the boundary features at a deeper level.
+Notably, these transformer encoder blocks are shared between the two branches, allowing the ViT backbone itself to learn the boundary features.
+We discover this leads to better performance while being more parameter efficient and taking up less memory during training.

 To produce the final logits for prediction, a mask module is installed to process the query and feature embedding outputs of the last transformer encoder block.
 The class logits are acquired using a linear layer, while the mask and boundary logits are acquired using multilayer perceptrons followed by dot products with upscaled image features.